qwerty-arun/Lets_learn/README.md

 # 25/10/24
+## Atomic Habits
+- Genes do not determine your destiny.
+They determine your areas of opportunity.
+>> FINDING A GAME WHERE ODDS ARE IN YOUR FAVOR:
+>> Easy way is to use the explore/exploit trade-off.
+>> Ask yourself these questions:
+>> What feels like fun to me, but work to others?
+It's not whether you love the work, it is whether you can handle the pain of the task easier than most people.
+When are you enjoying yourself while other people are complaining?
+>> What make me lose track of time?
+Flow is the mental state you enter when you are so focused on the task at hand that the rest of the world fades away.
+>> Where do I get greater returns than the average person?
+We are continually comparing ourselves to those around us, and a behavior is more likely to be satisfying when the comparision is in our favor.
+>> What comes naturally to me?
+Ignore what society has told you.
+Ignore what others expect of you.
+When have you felt alive.
+No more people pleasing.
+Whenever you feel authentic and genuine, you are headed in the right direction.
+- When you can't win by being better, you can win by being different.
+By combining your skills, you reduce the level of competition, which makes it easier to stand you.
+- Our genes do not eliminate the need for hard work.
+They clarify it.
+They tell us what to work hard on.
+- The secret to maximizing your odds of success is to choose the right field of competition.
+- Pick the right habit progress it easy.
+Pick the wrong habit and life is a struggle.
+- Play a game that favors your strengths.
+If you can't find a game that favors you, create one.
 ## OnShape
 - Design of a box using parametric modelling.
 - Sheet Metal Feature: Wrapping of objects using sheet metal.
 What faces to exclude?
 What edges to bend?
 What material to use?
 What is K factor in bending?
 What is relief?
 Closed corner relief type is good.